eclewlow/Prophet6SoundLibrarian/README.md

 - JRE 14.0.1
 - Mac OS Monterey (12.6)

 I've only tested this on my Mac.
-It may work from on other systems.
+It may work on other systems.

 ## Installation